romaschka1/Data-Structures-Algorithms/README.md

   // Open - count of opened parenthesis
   // Close - count of closed parenthesis const generate = (current, open, close) => {
-    // Base case, where we reach limit of open and closed parenthesis if (open === n && close === n) {
+    // Base case, where we reach a limit of open and closed parenthesis if (open === n && close === n) {
-      // Store current string inside responce
+      // Store current string inside response
       res.push(current);
       // Exit from function, to prevent infinity loop return;
     }
     // First, fill current string with open parenthesis
     // Since we need to calculate `valid` combinations
-    // Check if open count is in bound if (open < n) {
+    // Check if open count is inbound if (open < n) {
       // If yes, append '(' on top of the current string
       // And increate `open` counter, since we add open parenthesis